reseich/FullCycle-ci_example/README.md

-##Example how to use github actions
+##Example how to use github actions and sonar qube